msalibian/STAT547O/Bootstrap.md

     ## [1] 11.69325  3.32978

-To construct 95% confidence intervals for the each of the true eigenvalues, or build a 95% confidence region for both of them simultaneously we need to estimate the distribution of the random vector `(\hat{\lambda}_1, \hat{\lambda}_2)^T`.
+(recall that the true ones are 12, 3).
+To construct 95% confidence intervals for the each of the true eigenvalues, or build a 95% confidence region for both of them simultaneously we need to estimate the distribution of the random vector `(\hat{\lambda}_1,
+\hat{\lambda}_2)^T`.
 The non-parametric bootstrap (Efron 1979) estimator for this distribution. is the “empirical” (Monte Carlo) distribution obtained by re-computing the estimator on `B` samples obtained from the original sample, with replacement.
 In this example we will use `B = 500` bootstrap samples.

 For each sample we will compute the eigenvalues of the corresponding sample covariance matrix.
 The empirical distribution of these 500